+44 (0)2080591059 [email protected]

 Mobile access to CFBL resources and any digital services is provided through secure, user-friendly channels compliant with accessibility and privacy standards.
 Examples of how we achieve this are by:

-• Designing interfaces to meet standards for accessibility
+• Designing interfaces to meet recognised accessibility standards.

 User Feedback and Satisfaction Policy